 At Gabriel Farm, owners Torrey and Lucy Olsen adhere to organic farming practices and have been working with Noelle and Rose on a pollinator project to increase natural plant habitats on their farm.
 In April 2008, The FruitGuys donated 4 beehives and 48,000 bees to Torrey and Lucy in an effort to help introduce new bee populations to the area.
 In March we gathered to help plant some pollinator-attracting border plants.

-After going over the rules and regulations, we all set out to plant and mulch flowering shrubs and trees meant to provide year round habitat and pollen for the bees and other beneficial insects.
-Rose, Noelle, and Torrey had already laid the groundwork and pre-placed the plants (still in pots) at appropriate spots around the 14-acres farm of Asian pear, apple, and persimmon trees.
+After going over the rules and regulations, we all set out to plant and mulch flowering shrubs and trees meant to provide year-round habitat and pollen for the bees and other beneficial insects.
+Rose, Noelle, and Torrey had already laid the groundwork and pre-placed the plants (still in pots) at appropriate spots around the 14-acre farm of Asian pear, apple, and persimmon trees.

 By the end of the day, we had planted and mulched about 500 trees that will provide habitat, nectar, and pollen to native insects and hopefully boost their declining populations.
 The progress of the plantings, as well as, the abundance and diversity of the insect populations will be monitored by Noelle and her staff at RCD.